The problem with starting from scratch

 read_clean_csv()

 Reads a CSV file into a tibble and cleans the column names in one step.
 Column names become lowercase, spaces become underscores, and special characters are removed.
-It is a small thing, but doing it consistently from the start prevents subtle downstream errors.
+Beyond name cleaning, the function supports explicit missing-value handling, selective row dropping, and an optional ingest summary that surfaces common data problems immediately.

 data <- read_clean_csv("data-raw/input.csv")